rawmodel/framework/README.md

 |--------|------|----------|---------|------------
 | keys | Array | Yes | - | Path to a field (e.g. `['book', 0, 'title']`).

+**Document.prototype.fake()**: Document

+> Sets each document field to its fake value if a fake value generator is registered, otherwise the default value is used.

 **Document.prototype.hasErrors()**: Boolean

 > Returns `true` when no errors exist (inverse of `isValid()`).
 Make sure that you call the `validate()` method first.